4 Ways Trailer Tracking Improves Fleet Utilization

 The justification for investing in dry van trailer tracking systems, and the criteria used to determine ROI, will naturally vary from company to company.
-Technology investment decisions can be based on cargo security, theft prevention, regulatory compliance (i.e ELD, FSMA) and driver safety/retention considerations.
+Technology investment decisions can be based on fleet utilization, cargo security, theft prevention, regulatory compliance (i.e ELD, FSMA) and driver safety/retention considerations.

 But invariably, fleet utilization and operational efficiency are cited among the most quantifiable ROI drivers for the adoption of trailer tracking technology.
 The right trailer telematics platform will quickly pay for itself and boost profitability by optimizing utilization, automating manual processes and informing decisions around capital expenditures.

 Here are 4 ways trailer tracking can streamline fleet operations and improve your bottom line:

 A connected trailer solution gives operators live visibility into the location and status of their entire asset base, reducing ‘accidental’ idle time by eliminating unaccounted-for equipment, which can constitute a significant percentage of the fleet.
 Automatic alerts also provide instant notification when a trailer has been unloaded, allowing dispatchers to quickly allocate the empty unit for the next job.
 Data generated by the system additionally supports business process improvements.

 For instance, operators can use historical data to drill down into dwell times across their customer base and in different load/unload scenarios (production facilities, DCs, warehouses, transload, crossdock etc).
 Poor performing areas can be identified and remedial actions identified to mutual benefit, based on hard data rather than guesswork or opinion.